Welcome to Darwin! We're delighted that you will be joining our College community. This page aims to answer your questions, as a new student.

-When you arrive in Cambridge you should first go to the Porters Lodge on Silver Street.
+When you arrive at Darwin, come first to the Porters' Lodge, at our main entrance on Silver Street.

-A welcome desk will be open every weekday from the 1st September until the 4th of October in the Old Library which is situated in the main College.
+A welcome desk will be open every weekday from 5 September- 3 October in the Old Library.

-Darwin is the oldest and largest of Cambridge’s graduate colleges, with around 800 current members from 75 different countries.
-We were also the first college to admit both men and women as students and fellows.
-Informal, inclusive and inter-disciplinary – our intake is generally around 48% scientists and 52% arts and humanities graduates – Darwin is a wonderful place to further your studies.
+Darwin is the oldest and largest of Cambridge’s graduate Colleges, with around 750 current members from over 75 different countries.
+We were also the first College to admit both men and women as students and Fellows.
+Informal, inclusive and inter-disciplinary – our intake is generally around 50% scientists and 50% arts and humanities graduates – Darwin is a wonderful place to further your studies.
 Situated centrally, close to most University Departments and Faculties, our award-winning Study Centre and peaceful gardens overlook the River Cam.
-We also boast the finest college bar in Cambridge!
+We also boast the finest College bar in Cambridge!

 Dr Duncan Needham

 Below you will find useful links to information on COVID-19 and the response by the College and the University.

 UK government guidance for households with possible or confirmed COVID-19 infection